ldim99/MedicalRecords/README.md

 ### Service Model:

-Services should be fully decoupled from each other and communicate with the help of service gatweay which should support registration and resolution operations.
+Services should be fully decoupled from each other and communicate with the help of service gateway which should support registration and resolution operations.

 Service gateway captures invocation context containing client id (either patients or doctors user id) and makes it